What is our personal best? Does it mean having to change the way we think about things? Who knows for certain? But one thing is for sure.

 Whether we’re preparing for a presentation, sitting for an examination, aiming at exceeding targeted goals, or attempting to impress someone, what we used to consider our best, just might not cut it any longer. – Carol S. Pearson

 Contemplating our personal best and searching for optimal experience may mean giving something extra.
 Our best simply isn’t what it used to be, for any of us.
 Don’t take it personally.
 We’re going through a cultural correction.
 People, meaning all of us, are expecting more out of life.

 Perhaps life as we’ve known it has been over-rated for quite a number of years now anyway.
 Its time has come.
 It’s time to turn over a new leaf.
 Achieving optimal performance doesn’t even have the same meaning for people as it once did.
 It’s not about trying harder, putting in more hours, and it’s definitely not about you being more intelligent or talented than others.
 Introducing “Positive Psychology.”

 Psychologically, our personal best comes from getting to know ourselves very well and then using our natural talents and rhythms to our advantage.
 Our motivation quite naturally comes from our daily life.
-Whether you feel bad and want to feel better, getting to know “why” and what it means to you, just seems to make sense.
+Whether you feel bad about something and just want to feel better, getting to know “why” and what it means to you, just seems to make sense.

 If you’re seeking weight loss, have a desire to attract beautiful people, or feel the need to perform at work, you’re going to want to be at your best.
-But to bring out our best not only means getting to know our own psychology better, but it also means considering others.
+To bring out our best not only means getting to know our own psychology better, but it also means considering others.
 When we do think of others, they notice and really love and appreciate our efforts.

 Consider yourself and others together and not one at the expense of the other.
 In a previous post, I referred to “Perfecting Your Process” as a way of getting the best out of ourselves.
 Today, our focus is on getting into our zone and feeling consistently stoked.